sergeioff/Ubuntu-post-install/README.md

 # Ubuntu-post-install
-This tips and scripts are used after installation of ubuntu and they simplify process of setting work environment.
+This tips and scripts simplify process of setting work environment on Ubuntu system.

 ## 0. Install git and clone this repository
 ```Shell